layilin/SP23-33852/glossary.md

 - Libya.
 Not the modern nation of Libya but the Libyan desert in the eastern Sahara.
 Grainger uses "Lybia" and "Lybians" several times in Book IV of *The Sugar-Cane* to signify Africa and Africans.

 - Lincoln.
-The county town of Lincolnshire, in eastern England.
-Lincoln was a center of wool production.
+The county town of Lincolnshire in eastern England.

 - Lusitania.
 Now modern Portugal.
 Lusitania was an ancient region of western Iberia inhabited by the Lusitani but also by other peoples, including Celtic tribes.

 - Madeiras.
 Islands in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
-Along with the Azores, the Canary and Cape Verde islands, and the Madeiras, they often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
-As Grainger remarks, sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century.
-The sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.
+Along with the Azores and the Canary and Cape Verde Islands, they often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
+Sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century, and the sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.

 - Malabar.
 A region on the southwest coast of India (modern Kerala).